Robotman (Cliff Steele): Pre-Crisis on Infinite Earths

 Cliff Steele became Robotman, initially dubbed Automaton, after the daredevil and race car driver was in an accident during the Indianapolis 500, destroying his body.
-Caulder subsequently placed Cliff's intact brain into a robotic body.
+Niles Caulder subsequently placed Cliff's intact brain into a robotic body.
 After the operation, Cliff suffered from frequent depression because he viewed himself as less than human.
-A background serial in Doom Patrol #s 100, 101, 103 & 105 (December 1965 – August 1966) retconned that Caulder made a mistake in the operation, causing Steele to go on a rampage, which Caulder corrected when he recruited Steele for the Patrol.
+A background serial in Doom Patrol #s 100, 101, 103 & 105 (December 1965 – August 1966, within 30 months of his introduction) retconned that Caulder made a mistake in the operation, causing Steele to go on a rampage, which Caulder corrected when he recruited Steele for the Patrol.

 Sales of Doom Patrol had waned, and the creative team chose to kill off the entire team, including Robotman, in the final issue, Doom Patrol #121 (September–October 1968).
-The Doom Patrol sacrificed their lives to Madame Rouge and General Zahl (who pushed the actual kill button) to save the small fishing village of Codsville, Maine.
+The Doom Patrol sacrificed their lives to prevent Madame Rouge and General Zahl from destroying the small fishing village of Codsville, Maine.

-In Showcase #94 (Sept.
-1977), it was revealed that Cliff's brain had survived and that Will Magnus, the robotics expert who created the Metal Men, had recovered his brain and built him a new body.
+In Showcase #94 (September 1977), it was revealed that Cliff's brain survived and that Will Magnus, built him a new body.
 Cliff then joined a new Doom Patrol headed by a woman claiming to be Niles Caulder's wife, Arani.
-Refusing to believe that Niles was dead, she formed this new team to search for him and took his place as leader, calling herself Celsius due to her temperature-based powers.
+Refusing to believe that Niles was dead, she formed this new team to search for him and took his place as leader, calling herself Celsius due to her heat-and-cold-based powers.

 Post-Crisis on Infinite Earths

-Robotman's origin remained largely the same as his pre-Crisis origin save for the fact that it was revealed that Niles Caulder had caused the accident that destroyed Cliff Steele's body.
+Robotman's origin remained largely the same as his pre-Crisis origin save for the fact that it was revealed that Niles Caulder caused the accident that destroyed Cliff Steele's body.
 Cliff Steele was born in Brooklyn.

-This team was eventually almost all killed in action, with Cliff voluntarily committing himself to an asylum in Doom Patrol (vol. 2) #19 (Feb.
-1989), having fallen into a state of depression due to his condition and the loss of his teammates.
+This team was eventually almost all killed in action, with Cliff voluntarily committing himself to an asylum in Doom Patrol (vol. 2) #19 (February 1989), having fallen into a state of depression due to his condition and the loss of his teammates.
 In particular, he was angry about being in a metal body and unable to enjoy the feeling and senses that humans take for granted.
 Caulder sent Magnus round to try to help Cliff.
 Magnus introduced him to a person with "worse problems than [his]": a woman called Crazy Jane.
-Cliff became Jane’s guardian, eventually falling in love with her.
+Cliff became Jane's guardian, eventually falling in love with her.
 Near the end of Grant Morrison's creative run on the title, Robotman’s human brain was revealed to have been replaced with a CPU, making him a robot in reality.

 In Rachel Pollack's creative run, Cliff's artificial brain began to malfunction so Dorothy Spinner's Imaginary Friends "rebuilt" Cliff's old brain.

 Cliff later met and began a relationship with a bisexual, transgender woman named Kate Godwin.
 At one point, Kate and Cliff merged and shared his memories.